 The finding category affects the fire scenarios that need to be considered in the risk quantification.
 Since no fire scenarios are defined at this stage, only two of the eight finding categories affect the Step 2.1 bounding risk quantification:

-For findings in the Fire Prevention and Administrative Controls ategory, the fire frequencies in Table 2.1.3 are used instead of Table 2.1.2.
+For findings in the Fire Prevention and Administrative Controls Category, the fire frequencies in Table 2.1.3 are used instead of Table 2.1.2.

-For findings in the Fire Confinement ategory, all areas separated by the degraded barrier need to be included in the risk quantification.
+For findings in the Fire Confinement Category, all areas separated by the degraded barrier need to be included in the risk quantification.

 06.02.01.08 Step 2.1.8: Estimate Bounding Value of CDF